AElmecker/midi-remap/README.md

 weird or the wrong percussion elements were hit?

 Same here, but there's a solution!\
-With this tool you can build note mappings between programs/formats and convert MIDI files so they sound at least´ somewhat nice, wherever you need them to :)
+With this tool you can build note mappings between programs/formats and convert MIDI files so they sound at least somewhat nice, wherever you need them to :)

 ## Getting Started